 We live in a world today where we expect an immediate response to questions, requests, texts, emails, phone calls, you name it.
-More and more, websites are using chatbots to help visitors to their website with any questions they may have.
+More and more, websites are using chatbots to help visitors to their website with any questions.
 Chatbots have the advantage over contact forms because they are immediate response mechanisms.
 It encourages the visitor to stay on the page a little bit longer; it answers some of the questions they may have and ultimately convince them to make a purchase.

 Initially, chatbots were the work of programmers.
-Now there are a variety of chatbot applications out there where you can create a chatbot by basically dragging and dropping questions and answers in a logical order.
+Now there are various chatbot applications out there where you can create a chatbot by basically dragging and dropping questions and answers in a logical order.
 One in particular I like is ManyChat, which integrates with Facebook Messenger.
-I love this application because it uses an automated chatbot, but it can push the conversation to your Facebook Messenger for real-time interaction with a website visitor.
+I love this application because it uses an automated chatbot, but it can push your Facebook Messenger conversation for real-time interaction with a website visitor.
 Another one I would recommend is the chatbot that HubSpot hosts.
 I like this one because it will integrate with their CRM (customer retention management) so you could remarket to these visitors down the road.
 So how do they work, and do I need to learn to program to build one?

 Technically, building a chatbot is relatively easy.
 Most of the interfaces contain modules that you can drag into place in the order you want them to appear.
 The interface tells you what text to enter and any options you want with that module.
 That’s the easy part, believe it or not.
 The hard part is coming up with the flow of the questions.